 We also offer a taster course for applicants interested in applying for teaching.

-We have routes to Early Years Teacher Status (EYTS) available at Middlesex University, depending on your qualifications - including assessment-only, undergraduate and graduate routes.
-Find out more here.
+We have routes to Early Years Teacher Status (EYTS) available, depending on your qualifications - including assessment-only, undergraduate and graduate routes.

 The majority of the teachers we train are offered employment within our partnership schools.
 We work hard to maintain contact and support this transition through our NQT Club and NQT days.